antleypk/red_hat_test/README.md

 -  -None of the .py file take input to function
 -  -Run the python file from the dir that it lives in; relative file paths are present

---The unit tets can be run at all TIMES by running "python3master_ut.py".
+--The unit tests can be run at all TIMES by running "python3 master_ut.py".
 -  -Individual unit tests can be run via "python3 file_ut.py"
 -  -The output will print to console